breadboard-ai/breadboard/seeds/graph-runner/README.md

 The WIP bit of code that traverses the graph and invokes various node handlers.

+This is the nascent docs and specs on the design of the graph and their traversal machinery.

+To actually play with various graphs, see the [README.md](../graph-playground/README.md) in the `graph-playground` package.

 ## Nodes and Edges

 A graph is nothing without nodes.
 Graph nodes are also sometimes called vertices, but here, we'll stick with the term 'node'.